ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 If there’s a clear lesson from the widening crisis at the SABC, it’s that hiring executives at state-owned companies who lack even the most basic financial literacy leads only one way: bankruptcy.

 You can see why it happens, of course.
-Many politicians of the ‘we’ll pick up the rand’ philosophy seem to believe that ‘profit’ is someone who flees to Malawi when facing fraud charges, and ‘loss’ is what happens in by-elections.
-Fiscal competence, for them, is less valuable in a deployee than their political credentials.
+Many politicians of the “We’ll pick up the rand” philosophy seem to believe that “profit” is someone who flees to Malawi when facing fraud charges, and “loss” is what happens in by-elections.
+Fiscal competence, for them, is less valuable in a deployee than political credentials.

 Take Hlaudi Motsoeneng.

-Last week, there was a breathless article in the Star newspaper, telling us that Motsoeneng, the SABC’s former chief operating officer until he was booted out in mid-2017, had “broken his silence” on the crisis at the broadcaster.
+Last week, there was a breathless article in The Star newspaper, telling us that Motsoeneng, the SABC’s former COO until he was booted out in mid-2017, had “broken his silence” on the crisis at the broadcaster.

 This made it seem as if Motsoeneng had wisely kept his counsel until some admirably persistent hack finally twisted his arm — rather than the fact that nobody in their right mind would bother asking the dullest idiot in the village why the town seems to be so full of idiots.